j-cqln/evaluating-rebounds/README.md

 See the dashboard [here](https://j-cqln.shinyapps.io/hockey-visualization/).

-Created as an entry to WHKYHAC + Sportlogiq Viz Launchpad.
+Created as an entry to WHKYHAC + Sportlogiq Viz Launchpad, awarded Best in Code at WHKYHAC 2023.

 PWHPA data from Sportlogiq, NHL data from MoneyPuck.com.